 Are there other types of utilities serving Iowa's consumers?

 In addition to cooperatives, there are investor-owned and municipal utilities.
 Investor-owned utilities are owned by investors or shareholders and operate on a for-profit basis, with profits and losses flowing to the shareholders.
 Municipal utilities are owned and operated by municipal governments.
 Profits and losses flow directly or indirectly to the municipal government.
-Currently, there are two investor-owned utilities and 136 municipal utilities in Iowa.
+Currently, there are three investor-owned utilities and 136 municipal utilities in Iowa.

-What is The Rural Electrification Administration ?
+What is The Rural Electrification Administration?

 What is Rural Utilities Service?